nehahasija/MVVM-MVI/README.md

-WIP

-adb shell am start -d "template://bar/FooText" -a android.intent.action.VIEW adb shell am start -d "template://debug" -a android.intent.action.VIEW

-Added rocketLaunch feature module.
+RocketLaunch feature module added.
-User can see list of all rocket launch sites
+User can see list of all rocket launch sites with thumbnails .
 Tapping on list item shows detail screen with detailed information and image.
+Used SqlNormalizedCacheCache Apollo for offline support and data caching .